The House on Sorority Row: Critical response

+Contemporary

-During a 1982 theatrical run of the film, critic Anthony DellaFlora of the Albuquerque Journal wrote of the film: "[Horror films] are supposed to put you in a state of unmitigated terror.
+During a 1982 theatrical run of the film, critic Anthony DellaFlora of the Albuquerque Journal wrote: "[Horror films] are supposed to put you in a state of unmitigated terror.
 This one does neither.
 The House on Sorority Row may have brought new meaning to the term "Greek tragedy", but it certainly didn't scare anyone.
 Mark Rosman, who produced, directed and wrote the alleged thriller must take most of the blame for this".
 Lou Cedrone of The Baltimore Sun felt that there were "no surprises" or mystery in the film, adding that "the movie, bad as it is, is great fun if you are part of an audience that talks back to it".

 Stephen Hunter, also of the Baltimore Sun, felt the film was similarly predictable, but noted that "technically, the strongest element in the production is the photography, which is keen-edged, brightly colored and evocative", comparing it to the film of Rainer Werner Fassbinder.
+Ted Mahar, writing for The Oregonian, praised the film's lush musical score, but was otherwise unimpressed, summarizing the film as "a phenomenon of gory mediocrity, a persistent avoidance of originality or interesting variation.
+Some sense of cleverness or literary style might have made it at least satirical or subtly parodistic.
+But it's stolid, perfunctory, and calculated; the only real question in the film is whether Rosman's contempt for the genre exceeds that for the audience."

 Film scholar Adam Rockoff notes that the film was frequently compared to the films of Brian De Palma upon release, as Rosman had previously worked as an assistant for De Palma.
 Frank Hagen, published in the Standard-Speaker, favorably compared the film to the works of De Palma and Alfred Hitchcock, adding that it is "cuts above the routine rip-and-slash fare...
 Rosman knows how to maintain suspense and deliver a shock or two".
 Kevin Thomas of the Los Angeles Times praised the film as a "skillfully made horror picture that builds suspense and terror in which obligatory gore is presented with surprising restraint", ultimately deeming it a "promising debut from writer-director Rosman".
 The Daily Press's Henry Edgar echoed this sentiment, writing that the film favors suspense over gore, noting it as a "quality" thriller, and praising the performances of McNeil and Davidson, describing them as "credible" and "cunning, and realistic", respectively.

-On the review aggregator website Rotten Tomatoes, The House on Sorority Row holds a 45% approval rating based on 10 reviews, with an average rating of 5.23/10.
+Retrospective

 Film scholar Scott Aaron Stine notes that the film has "competent production values, but this in no way compensates for the rote proceedings".
 John Kenneth Muir refers to the film as "a textbook example of the 1980s slasher film" that "boasts a devilish sense of humor".
 Critic Jim Harper notes the film as a moralistic slasher film and probable influence on films such as I Know What You Did Last Summer (1997).

-In 2017, Complex included the film in a retrospective of the best slasher films of all time.
-In a May 2018 retrospective published by Inquisitr, the film was deemed "a disturbing tale of revenge that plays as timely social commentary" and noted it as a horror film that "has stood the test of time".